rzzzwilson/Random-Stuff/How_to_be_a_programmer.rst

 started by teaching you the fundamentals.
 If you are going to learn by yourself look at the support communities for your language of choice, on-line tutorials, etc.

+If you start with another language that's fine.
+Just be sure to expose yourself to other languages later.
+If you don't get some exposure to other ideas and approaches you can get a distorted view of what is possible in any solution you write.
+Paul Graham talked about this in his essay `Beating the Averages <http://www.paulgraham.com/avg.html>`_ in the section *The Blub Paradox*.

 Good luck!